jvntf/chess/README.md

 Piece killing verification

 To be added:
-Save game / serialization function
+game save / serialization function